Wednesday, April 1, 2026

 One of the great things about being at an R-1 though, is the opportunity to work with graduate students.
 I have one at the moment who taught in K-12 for a long time before starting her PhD, and she's about the same age as me so we have similar observations about changes we've observed in the K-12 profession over the years, and likewise about what we see in higher education both from the student and new faculty perspectives.
 Some of those conversations have made me wonder what are the criteria that make a job 'good' versus just 'a' job?
 I know there's all sorts of studies on this, but I mean something more ineffable than that.
 I've worked in a few places that should have been "good" jobs by all the factors and measures, and they just simply weren't.

-Some of the things I really loved about teaching K-12 have carried over to my academic career, as I teach pre-service teachers so I get to teach about what I love---but from a completely different angle, analyzing what it was I actually did, why, and how---and then figuring out creative ways to get that information to my students.
+Some of the things I really loved about teaching K-12 have carried over to my academic career.
+I teach pre-service teachers so I get to teach about what I love---but from a completely different angle, analyzing what it was I actually did, why, and how---and then figuring out creative ways to get that information to my students.
 I do believe wholeheartedly it's made my teaching stronger in some ways.
 But it's also made me lazy about other things.
 You see, higher education does not value good teaching.
 Of course they say they do, it's an educational institution after all.
 But you can see evidence everywhere that it's not rewarded and incentivized the way other things are.
 And that, for me with 17 years in K-12, has been a hard and bitter pill to swallow.

 But back to what makes a job a good job?